Purple Rain (film): Plot

 The Kid is the talented but troubled frontman of his Minneapolis-based band The Revolution.
 To escape his abusive home life, The Kid spends his days rehearsing and nights performing at the First Avenue nightclub.

 The Revolution, the flashy Morris Day and his group the Time, and Dez Dickerson and his group the Modernaires hold the nightclub's three house band slots.
 Morris, aware that the Revolution's guitarist Wendy and keyboardist Lisa are frustrated that The Kid is unwilling to play their compositions, lobbies Billy Sparks, the club's owner, to replace The Revolution with a girl group which Morris is already forming.
 Morris targets The Kid's girlfriend Apollonia, an aspiring singer and new arrival to Minneapolis, to lead his group, and tries to persuade her that The Kid is too self-centered to help her.
 She eventually joins Morris's group, which Morris names Apollonia 6.
 When Apollonia reveals her newfound partnership to The Kid, he becomes furious and slaps her.

-At the club, The Kid responds to the band's internal strife, the pressure to draw more crowds, and his strained private life with the uncomfortably personal "Darling Nikki".
+At the club, The Kid responds to the band's internal strife, the pressure to draw larger crowds, and his strained private life with the uncomfortably personal "Darling Nikki".
 His performance publicly humiliates Apollonia, who runs off in tears, and angers both Morris and Billy, worsening his situation.
 Billy confronts The Kid, castigating him for bringing his emotional baggage onto the stage, before warning him that he is wasting his musical talent as his father did.
 Apollonia 6 successfully debuts, and Billy warns The Kid that his First Avenue slot is at risk.